MicrosoftDocs/fabric-docs/docs/data-warehouse/restore-in-place.md

 - A recovery point cannot be restored to create a new warehouse with a different name, either within or across the [!INCLUDE [product-name](../includes/product-name.md)] workspaces.
 - Restore points cannot be retained beyond the default seven day retention period.
 This retention period is not currently configurable.
-- The ability to perform restore in-place either through UX or through T-SQL is currently not supported, currently only supported via API call. <!-- For an example, see [Tutorial: Restore a Warehouse using REST API in Microsoft Fabric](tutorial-restore-in-place-warehouse.md). --> For an example, you can [use the third-party POSTMAN tool with steps detailed in this Fabric blog](https://blog.fabric.microsoft.com/blog/the-art-of-data-warehouse-recovery-within-microsoft-fabric/).
+- The ability to perform restore in-place either through UX or through T-SQL is currently not supported, currently only supported via API call. <!-- For an example, see [Tutorial: Restore a Warehouse using REST API in Microsoft Fabric](tutorial-restore-in-place-warehouse.md). --> For an example, you can [use the third-party POSTMAN tool with steps detailed in this Fabric blog](https://blog.fabric.microsoft.com/blog/auto-draft/)<!-- [use the third-party POSTMAN tool with steps detailed in this Fabric blog](https://blog.fabric.microsoft.com/blog/the-art-of-data-warehouse-recovery-within-microsoft-fabric/) -->.
     - Currently, only the publicly available REST APIs provide the following functionalities of a restore in-place.
         - Creation of user-defined restore points
         - List of the system-generated and user-defined restore points